 out of 10

-How does the Elantra Hybrid drive?
+How does the Hyundai Elantra Hybrid drive?
 The Elantra Hybrid is surprisingly good to drive, and it even has a little extra pep in its step compared to the standard Elantra's powertrain.
 Our test vehicle hit 60 mph from a dead stop in 9.0 seconds.
 While that isn't blistering, it is 0.4 second quicker than the non-hybrid Elantra we tested.
-Emergency braking performance is also respectable.
+Emergency braking performance is average for the class, taking 120 feet to stop from 60 mph.

 The biggest perk of the Elantra Hybrid is just how easy it is to be in and live with.
-This Elantra requires no change in lifestyle.
-You just get in and go, and maybe you'll even enjoy yourself thanks to its not-so-hybrid sharpness and smooth-shifting automatic transmission.
+This hybrid requires no change in lifestyle.
+You just get in and go, and maybe you'll even enjoy yourself thanks to its smooth-shifting automatic transmission.
+And, for the most part, it rides and drives nicely.
+Though you'll notice some jostling when driving over rutted roads, the Elantra Hybrid otherwise feels polished and well controlled.

 Comfort